 Customers, however, don't always see it this way.
 Some insist on demanding top-notch work at breakneck speed, for the lowest possible cost.
 So, what can you do to manage unrealistic expectations like these and keep your clients happy at the same time?

 In this article, we look at a three-step approach that can help you to deal with excessive customer demands.

 Step One: Understand the Customer's Problem

 When you receive an unreasonable request from a client, your first response might be confusion or exasperation.
-Maybe he or she has changed her mind all of a sudden, or is asking you to do more for the same money.
+Maybe the client has changed their mind all of a sudden, or is asking you to do more for the same money.

-Remember that your client is not trying to be difficult deliberately, he just doesn't understand the impact that his request will have in terms of quality, budget, or time.
-You might know that his demand is unrealistic, but he doesn't.
+Remember that your client is not trying to be difficult deliberately, they just don't understand the impact that their request will have in terms of quality, budget, or time.
+You might know that their demand is unrealistic, but they don't.

 So, even if you're frustrated, do your best to remain calm and professional.
 Proactively managing your emotions in this way will enable you to stay in control, and to prevent matters from escalating if exchanges or negotiations become tense.

-Try to understand why your client believes his request is reasonable.
-Listen actively to him and look at the problem through his eyes.
-Is he under pressure from senior bosses?
-Is he fully aware of the procedures you need to follow?
+Try to understand why your client believes their request is reasonable.
+Listen actively to them and look at the problem through their eyes.
+Are they under pressure from senior bosses?
+Are they fully aware of the procedures you need to follow?

-Make a genuine effort to solve his problem and demonstrate empathy.
-For example, tell him that you can see why he would like it that way and that you're sorry his request doesn't fit into the current schedule.
-Follow up by asking whether there's anything else you could do to improve matters (though do stop short of simply giving in to his demands).
+Make a genuine effort to solve the client's problem and demonstrate empathy.
+For example, tell them that you can see why they would like it that way and that you're sorry their request doesn't fit into the current schedule.
+Follow up by asking whether there's anything else you could do to improve matters (though do stop short of simply giving in to the client's demands).